PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 Standalone phase-store validation reports `2 passed`.
 Static checks pass, the raw/managed inventory remains 27/25, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The latest extraction gives terminal Slice/Concat recovery and its adjacent boundary-input Transpose/StridedSlice/QDQ/Concat pass one explicit context owner.
+It preserves the complete fourteen-child recovery order, forwards the exact existing context, model, and `LayoutState`, and returns both raw child results by identity.
+The lowerer records element `[1]` directly at the unchanged boundary phase, between the same terminal channel-slice Mul/Add and Swish residual-Concat recorded phases.

+The implementation preserves both child implementations, both lowerer compatibility wrappers, the independent final-boundary recovery route, public interfaces, artifacts, dependencies, and TensorFlow isolation.
+The deliberately captured initial affected run reported `336 passed / 11 failed`; all failures were stale structural expectations caused by the ownership move.
+After owner-aware updates, focused `5`, affected `347`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Static checks pass, the raw/managed inventory decreases from 27/25 to 26/24, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.